Two people looking in the window of a fruit and veg shop

 5. The international strategies for prevention of communicable diseases, with particular reference to environmental factors and principles of immunity and immunisation; immunisation programmes including systems for monitoring vaccine uptake and the implications of biological terrorism.

-6. The legal basis of communicable disease control and environmental public health through examination of legislation, and international and national policies, in selected countries.
+6. The legal basis of communicable disease control and environmental public health through examination of public health implementation frameworks, legislation, and international and national policies, in selected countries.

 Module content will include: